Contributions and other gifts from lobbyists and special interests to public servants are bribes.

-Overturning the Citizen’s United decision by the US Supreme Court, as well as making a “Move-To-Amend” the US Constitution, would only be a mere fraction of what’s necessary to reform our broken campaign finance system.
+Overturning the Citizen’s United decision by the US Supreme Court would only be a mere fraction of what’s necessary to reform our broken campaign finance system.

 Public trust in government is at an all-time low.
 There’s a widespread belief that our political and economic system is rigged and politicians listen more to their donors than voters.

-Likewise, all elections are rigged by the money masters who own your choice of indentured lawmakers.
+All elections are rigged by the money masters who own your choice of indentured lawmakers.
 Under our money-rigged system, it takes huge advertising budgets to catch the attention of the average voter.
-That means, the wealthy influence peddlers win the election and the voters lose by choosing the least-worst candidate.
+That means, the wealthy influence peddlers get to choose your choice of candidates and the voters with a choice of the least-worst candidate.
 Does this sound familiar?

-For example, Democratic State Rep. Ann Lenczewski, the chair of the powerful Taxes Committee, went through the revolving door to become a lobbyist for Lockridge Grindal Nauen P.L.L.P, who sells her lobbying expertise to at least 16 businesses and municipalities.
+For example, Democratic State Rep. Ann Lenczewski, the chair of the powerful Taxes Committee, went through the revolving door to become a lobbyist for a law firm who sells her lobbying expertise to at least 16 businesses and municipalities.
 Her company funnels money to every US House & Senate member from Minnesota including Hillary Clinton and Donald Trump.
-See https://cfb.mn.gov/reports-and-data/viewers/lobbying/lobbyists/3525/2017.2/ and https://www.opensecrets.org/orgs/recips.php?id=D000027256
+See https://cfb.mn.gov/reports-and-data/viewers/lobbying/lobbyists/3525/2017.2/ and https://www.opensecrets.org/orgs/recips.php?id=D000027256.

 - Make it illegal for political candidates to accept contributions in connection with an election from a lobbyist.